 - Optical audio.
 Optical audio is one of the greatest inventions in the AV industry but the TOSLink connector that we use today is something of a novelty.
 More and more television sets are dropping this connector since the all-in-one HDMI offers uncompressed PCM 7.1 audio as well as video over one cable.
 This means smaller packages too, as HDMI is a much smaller connector (internally) and is already included in almost every modern television.

 You may ask what about PS/2.
-PS/2 being one of the oldest standards in connectivity still in use still has not disappeared with its brethren (the parallel and serial ports).
+PS/2 being one of the oldest standards in connectivity still in use still has not disappeared from its brethren (the parallel and serial ports).
 PS/2 probably will not disappear for some time still since, unlike USB, it's relatively cheap to implement and that makes it good for business.
-For gamers it's the ability to send an interrupt directly is incredibly fast and unlike USB it does not rely on polling, so it still could remain popular in that market too.
+For gamers, it's the ability to send an interrupt directly is incredibly fast and unlike USB it does not rely on polling, so it still could remain popular in that market too.
+VGA is also a long way from being replaced in the server market, particularly in rack mount servers, where there needs to be as much room as possible for disk drives and little need for a powerful GPU.

 If you are interested in knowing about the benefits of the old PS/2 standard vs the ugly USB polling system, take a look at this article.